mattlr20/Weekly-Quiz-Interface/README.md

 # Weekly-Quiz-Interface
 - Program used for creating and managing questions, answers, and results.
-- Utilizes PHP, SQL, HTML, CSS, JQuery, JavaScript, and Bootstrap.
+- Utilizes PHP, SQL, HTML, CSS, JQuery, JavaScript, AJAX, and Bootstrap.
 - Create and schedule questions a head of time.
+- Supports Multiple choice, True/False, and Short Answer questions.
+- Calculates all the testing results and displays it using Google charts.

 # Getting Started
 - In auth.php, set hostname, server, database, and password.